 Manufacturing Member: Always looking for improvement.

 Considering the complexity of the Intercompany Accounting function at most major corporations, it is no surprise that these companies continue to struggle to improve this challenging process area.
-However, there are a variety of ways to make significant improvements, some that can be fairly simple, like increasing the minimum threshold for miscellaneous Intercompany invoices for the cross-billing of services between legal entities.
+However, there are a variety of ways to make significant improvements, some which can be fairly simple, like increasing the minimum threshold for miscellaneous Intercompany invoices for the cross-billing of services between legal entities.

 What opportunities exist at your company to streamline the Intercompany Accounting process?
 Do you have a multi-year plan to define and capture your Intercompany Accounting improvement opportunities?